ethereum/portal-network-specs/state-network.md

 > TODO: reverse diffs and storing only the latest proof.

 > TODO: gossiping proof updates to neighbors to reduce duplicate work.

-### POKE: Actively disseminating data and replication of popular data

-When a DHT node in the network is retrieving some piece of data they will perform a "recursive find" using the FINDCONTENT (0x05) and FOUNDCONTENT (0x06) messages.
-During the course of this recursive find, they may encounter nodes along the search path which did not have the content but for which the content does fall within their radius.

-When a DHT encounters this situation, and successfully retrieves the content from some other node, they should gossip the content to those nodes that should be interested.
-This mechanism is designed to help spread content to nodes that may not yet be aware of it.